Beautiful and Affordable Floral Cornucopia Thanksgiving Centerpiece Idea For Fall

 I know!
 I know!
 Please don’t be mad at me.
 I know people can be pretty sensitive when it comes to decorating too early…”skipping” Thanksgiving as I’ve heard so many times.

 Let me just say that I LOVE Thanksgiving and we most definitely don’t skip it!!
-It’s a beautiful, wonderful holiday that our family takes very seriously.
+It’s a beautiful, wonderful holiday that our family takes very seriously this time of year.
 There is nothing more important than setting the day aside to pause and give thanks for all that we have been blessed with, especially here in America.

 We love to go around the table as we sit down to eat and share what we are thankful for.
 It’s a very special day around here!
 Having said that, I also very much love Christmas, and I honestly began decorating earlier because I just want to enjoy it a little longer.